 Tom is an architect of more than 40 years experience, a LEED Accredited Professional and has been a member of Design Evanston since 1998.
 Professionally he has worked in the design of facilities for pharmaceutical manufacturing and laboratories as well as other, mostly industrial, facilities.
 Tom maintains a strong interest in good public architecture and planning and believes that those disciplines can positively enhance daily experience.
 His participation with Design Evanston is based on the belief that Design Evanston can and should help promote good design and responsible planning in the City of Evanston.

-Tom is originally from Lake Bluff and went to the University of Illinois at Urbana.
-He moved to Evanston with his family in 1996 after having lived Chicago for over 20 years that were interspersed with periods of living in Puerto Rico on work assignment.
+Tom’s ‘non-professional’ interests include history, garden and landscape design and the graphic arts.
+Tom graduated from the University of Illinois at Urbana.
+He moved to Evanston with his family in 1996 after having lived in Chicago for a period of more than 20 years that were interspersed with periods of living in Puerto Rico on work assignment.

-The work of her firm has been published in national and international journals, books and newspapers and has been awarded with numerous honors including 4 Institute Honor Awards from the American Institute of Architects and over 25 AIA Chicago Design Awards.
+Laura is the Marketing Principal for Ross Barney Architects.
+The firm’s work has been published in national and international journals, books and newspapers.
+Ross Barney has received numerous honors including 4 Institute Honor Awards from the American Institute of Architects and over 25 AIA Chicago Design Awards.

 Laura is a tireless advocate for Public Art in her adopted City of Evanston, Illinois.
 She served as Chair of the Public Art Committee in Evanston for many years.
 The Committee administers the City’s Percent-For-Art Program, placing works of art in and around new buildings and projects.
 Laura is a founding director of the not-for-profit organization, Friends of the Arts, that raises awareness and funding for Public Art initiatives in Evanston.